joshmobley/kaleido-table/README.md

 These components do come with tests.
 To run the suite:

-1. `yarn test`
-2. use `a` to run all tests
-3. use `q` to quit watching for changes

-### Docker Users

-If using docker, from the command line run:

-1. `docker-compose exec app /bin/bash` to enter the container shell
+1. `docker-compose exec client /bin/bash` to enter the container shell
 2. `yarn test`
 3. use `a` to run all tests
 4. use `q` to quit watching for changes